 Start by heating your oven to 500°F. Cover a large baking sheet with foil and then place a wire rack on the baking sheet.

 Make your dry rub according to the recipe below.
 Cover a 3-4 pound pork butt with 1/2 of the dry rub and place on the baking sheet.
 Cook for about 10 minutes.
 You don’t want the spices to burn, so keep an eye on it.

-Add 2 onions that have been quartered, a can of cola, a cup of apple cider vinegar, and a couple tablespoons of Worcestershire sauce to the bottom of your slow cooker.
-Remove pork butt from the oven and carefully set into the slow cooker.
+Add 2 onions that have been quartered, a can of cola, a cup of apple cider vinegar, and a couple of tablespoons of Worcestershire sauce to the bottom of your slow cooker.
+Remove pork butt from the oven and carefully set it into the slow cooker.
 Cook on LOW for about 6 hours, or until the internal temperature reaches 195°F.

 Remove from oven and allow to cool to a temperature that you are comfortable shredding the meat at.
 I like the meat to be room temperature, my husband likes to shred it while it’s hot!
 Strain the chunks out of the liquid in your slow cooker and then spoon over the meat.
 OR discard and use your favorite BBQ sauce.

 Transfer the cooled pork to freezer-safe plastic sealable bags, making sure to completely seal the bags to prevent leakage.
 Do not overfill, try to fill each bag about 3/4 full.